ThisTestUser/FarLandsChronicles/Chapter 3 - The Far Lands in Mods/Part 0 - Setting Up.md

 First, we'll be using my far lands mod.
-This mod enables the far lands in all dimensions, and also any world border restrictions.
+This mod enables the far lands in all dimensions, and also removes any world border restrictions.
 Download it here: https://github.com/ThisTestUser/FarLandsMod/releases

 We're about to see what the far lands looks like, modded.
 Here are the mods we are using: